Allyson-AI/python-sdk/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Changelog
-- **0.1.7** - Added built-in anti-detection features with playwright-stealth integration
+- **0.1.7** - Added advanced anti-detection features with comprehensive bot detection bypass
 - **0.1.6** - Added support for custom Chrome browser path
 - **0.1.5** - Added planner feature for creating and tracking task progress
 - **0.1.4** - Enhanced agent loop with action chaining, Enter key tool, and improved error handling